NihonjinMachan/bankTransfer/README.md

     MySQL tansactions are used, rollbacks are preformed and the data is kept secure and consistent.
     Now that the data is secure, the next thing to do is to generate a front-end "Error" page informing the user of technical difficulties or move to a backup database.

+    - Finally, the use case where the user pushes the transfer button twice accidentally can be prevented by implemented a confirmation box in the front-end.
+The allows the user a second chance to confirm their actions before making the transfer.